paperless-ngx/paperless-ngx/docs/development.md

 # Development

-This section describes the steps you need to take to start development on paperless-ngx.
+This section describes the steps you need to take to start development on Paperless-ngx.

-Check out the source from github.
+Check out the source from GitHub.
 The repository is organized in the following way:

 - `main` always represents the latest release and will only see